gamebay/rksv/README.md

 ### Contributing

-If you want to contribute open up a pull request and describe what the PR is adding/changing.

 In case you notice any bugs, open up a new issue so we can discuss it and fix it asap.

+Keep in mind, this is an open source project and anyone can contribute by opening up a pull reqeust so feel free to fix the bugs your selves in order to have them merged sooner.
+If you want to add a feature, please open up an issue and then we can discuss further actions.
+Without opening a new issue we will ignore any pull requests for new features.

+With new features please describe the changes you made within the pull request and place a link to an open issue which relates to your pull request.

 ### Liscence